Mxlchior/get_next_line/README.md

 	- Work with different BUFFER_SIZE values
 	- Support reading from both files and standard input (stdin)
 	- Manage memory correctly without leaks

-This project introduces important concepts such as:

-- Static variables
-- File descriptors
-- read/open

 For the bonus part, get_next_line should manage multiple file descriptors at the same time